ggonnella/fastsubtrees/docs/CLI.md

 the NCBI taxonomy tree dump, the preset ``--ncbi`` can be used.
 Example:
 ```
-fastsubtrees-construct my.tree --ncbi ntdumpsdir/nodes.dmp
+fastsubtrees my.tree --ncbi ntdumpsdir/nodes.dmp
 ```

 ### Generalized tree construction

-In the generalized tree construction mode, the path to a Python module is passed, using the option ``--module``, which contain a function, yielding the node and parent IDs.
+In the generalized tree construction mode, using the option ``--module``, the path to a Python module is passed.
+The module defines a function, yielding the node and parent IDs.
 The default function name is ``element_parent_ids`` and can be changed using the option ``--fn``.